-- b) The County provides a specified contribution to retirees who have unused sick leave at the time of retirement.
+- 7. At the time of retirement, the County will deposit an amount into the retiree's RHRA equal to fifty percent (50%) of the unused, frozen Old Sick Leave hours (plus fifty percent (50%) of any remaining, unused hours from the 192 hours of old sick leave left in the employee's sick leave bank as of the transition date), multiplied by the rate of employee's base hourly wage. - 2.
+The County provides a specified contribution to retirees who have unused sick leave at the time of retirement.
 For each unused eight hours of sick leave at time of retirement the County will make a specified contribution, as defined above, to the monthly premium for the retiree.
 If the cost of the premium is greater than the County's contribution, the retiree pays the difference through their retirement pay warrant.
-If the cost of the premium is less than the County's contribution, the County will apply the difference to the retiree's Medicare Part B premium cost. - c) The County will provide up to a maximum of 288.6 hours of sick leave (3 years of retiree health coverage) to employees who receive a disability retirement.
-For example, if an employee who receives a disability retirement has 100 hours of sick leave at the time of retirement, the County will add another 188.6 hours of sick leave to his/hertheir balance. - d) For employees who retire on or after January 1, 2007 with 20 or more years of service with the County of San Mateo, the 8 hours of sick leave converted for each month's retiree health contribution by the county shall be reduced to 6 hours.
+If the cost of the premium is less than the County's contribution, the County will apply the difference to the retiree's Medicare Part B premium cost. - 3.
+The County will provide up to a maximum of 288.6 hours of sick leave (3 years of retiree health coverage) to employees who receive a disability retirement.
+For example, if an employee who receives a disability retirement has 100 hours of sick leave at the time of retirement, the County will add another 188.6 hours of sick leave to their balance. - 4.
+For employees who retire on or after January 1, 2007 with 20 or more years of service with the County of San Mateo, the 8 hours of sick leave converted for each month's retiree health contribution by the county shall be reduced to 6 hours.